 AGL and APA also respectively referred the gas import facility works and the pipeline works to the Australian Government under the Commonwealth Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act).
-The delegate for the Commonwealth Minister for the Environment and Energy determined on 28 November 2018 that each component of the project (the gas import jetty works and the pipeline works) is a controlled action4, as it is likely to have a significant impact5 on matters of national environmental significance (MNES) which are protected under Part 3 of the EPBC Act (Table 1).
+The delegate for the Commonwealth Minister for the Environment and Energy has not yet determined whether either component of the project is a 'controlled action'.